Corps

 Corps (/kɔər/; plural corps /kɔərz/; from French corps, from the Latin corpus "body") is a term used for several different kinds of organization.
-A military innovation by Napoleon I, the formation was formally introduced March 1, 1800, when Napoleon ordered General Jean Victor Marie Moreau to divide his command into four corps.
-Before it came into force in 1800, the idea of corps was already in its infancy (for example, Jourdan's Army of Sambre and Meuse in 1795 was divided into 3 corps), but it could not take a definite form due to the relatively small size of the individual armies.
-Only Moreau granted the corps legal status in 1800; Napoleon finally developed them in 1805.
+A military innovation by Napoleon, the formation was formally introduced March 1, 1800, when Napoleon ordered General Jean Victor Marie Moreau to divide his command into four corps.
 The size of a corps varies greatly, but two to five divisions and anywhere from 40,000 to 80,000 are the numbers stated by the US Department of Defense.

 Within military terminology a corps may be: